Home/spices/Whole Nutmeg Seeds

 Instructions

 2. 2.
-In a bowl, toss the sweet potatoes with olive oil, grated nutmeg, salt, and pepper.
+Drain and mash the sweet potatoes with olive oil, nutmeg, and salt until smooth.

 Ingredients